-Notes to the condensed consolidated interim financial statements - continued For the three month period and the year ended 31 December 2019
+Notes to the condensed consolidated interim financial statements - continued For the three-month period ended 31 March 2020

-11. ZAKAT AND TAXES
+11. ZAKAT AND INCOME TAX

-The Company's zakat is based on financial statements of the Company and its wholly owned subsidiaries, in accordance with the General Authority of Zakat and Tax ("GAZT') regulations.
+The Company's zakat is based on financial statements of the Company and its wholly owned subsidiaries, in accordance with the General Authority of Zakat and Tax ("GAZT") regulations.
 The Company and its other subsidiaries filed their zakat and tax returns separately.

 The Company has filed its zakat returns up to 2018.
 All the assessment related to the years up to 2017 have been closed with GAZT.
 GAZT did not close or issue any assessment related to the year 2018.
-The Company believes that adequate provision has been made against any potential zakat and tax liabilities.
+The Group believes that adequate provision has been made against any potential zakat and tax liabilities.